JorgeCastilloPrz/jorgecastilloprz.github.io/about/index.md

 **UI / UX**

 I put really big effort on achieving state of the art UI / UX following Material guidelines.
-For some reason not many engineers value that side as much as the architecture side, but here is where I find real fun and motivation, and the side end users experience.
-I've always been very interested on visuals, having worked so much on low level drawing in Android.
+For some reason not many engineers value that side as much as the architecture side, but here is where I find real fun and motivation.
+It's also the side end users experience.
+I've always been very interested on visuals, also having worked much on low level rendering in Android.
+Wrote [this library](https://github.com/jorgeCastilloPrz/AndroidFillableLoaders) when Android didn't support SVGs yet.

 **Unlocker / Connector for the teams**

 I love working as unlocker / connector for all the teams involved in a feature.
 Filling the gaps between product, design, mobile and backend engineers is drastically important.
-In my opinion this is invaluable.
+In my opinion that is important.
+I like to sit with designers to understand their needs, so our communication can improve.
 I've learned a little bit of Sketch (very basic, but enough to draft things for shortcutting proposals coming from the engineers), and some backend development.
 I have built Resful APIs using Play Framework, Ktor, and Spring Boot for side project apps, when serverless is not enough (e.g: Firebase).

 I've also worked on bringing to life a few design systems for different companies (for the Android side).